⏱️ 4-5 min read

 But don’t over think it.
 The best Okinawa sunset photos are the ones that make you remember what it felt like to be there.
 That transport you back to the moment — salty air, soft waves, and maybe a mosquito or two just to keep it real.

-Pick one of these spots (or all five) and let the day slow down.
+Pick one of these spots and let the day slow down.